Standard Terms of Business

 1.2 We will observe and act in accordance with the bye-laws and regulations of our professional body, The Institute of Chartered Accountants in England and Wales, together with their code of ethics which can be found at www.icaew.com.
 We accept instructions to act for you on this basis.
 In particular you give us authority to correct errors made by HM Revenue & Customs where we become aware of them.
 We will not be liable for any loss, damage or cost arising from our compliance with statutory or regulatory obligations.

 Professional indemnity insurance

-Liberty Mutual Insurance Europe Limited, who can be located at 20 Fenchurch Street, London, EC3M 3AW.
+Our primary insurer to £5M cover is Royal & Sun Alliance Insurance Plc, St Marks Court, Chart Way, Horsham, RH12 1XL.
+The 1st excess insurance layer (£5M – £10M) is provided by Folgate Insurance Company Limited (5%) and Liberty Mutual Insurance Europe SE (95%) of 80 Leadenhall Street, London, EC3A 3DH and 20 Fenchurch Street, London, EC3M 3AW respectively.
 The territorial coverage is worldwide excluding professional business carried out from an office in the United States of America or Canada and excludes any action for a claim brought in any court in the United States of America or Canada.